jlaica/nanpy_ec/README.rst

     a.pinMode(13, a.OUTPUT)
     a.digitalWrite(13, a.HIGH)

-You can specify how many SerialManager objects you want and control more than one Arduino board within the same script.
+Puede especificar cuántos objetos SerialManager desea y controlar más que una placa Arduino dentro del mismo script.

 How to build and install
 ------------------------